 The choir also searched for poetry that gave some of the essence of singing together.
 We were very pleased to include a poem by Walter de la Mare and one by Elizabeth Jennings about music, as well as a lovely medieval piece translated into modern English.
 As a Wilmslow choir, singing in the area for 50 years, this piece is about what and where we are.
 It is Wilmslow to music.

 The choir was very pleased to welcome Sasha, the composer of ‘The Spirit of Lindow’, to a rehearsal.
-In the photo top right are our accompanist, Richard Brocklehurst, Sasha, our conductor, Russell Medley, and Nigel Stones.
+In the photo top right are Sasha, Nigel Stones, and our conductor and accompanist at the time, Russell Medley and Richard Brocklehurst.

 The choir performed the Spirit of Lindow in the November concert of our anniversary year, together with the well known Requiem by Cherubini.

-Our musical director, Russell Medley, also directs Sale Choral Society and they joined us in March of that year to sing Haydn’s Creation.
-The choirs were accompanied by an orchestra with Richard Brocklehurst as continuo and the concert featured soloists from the Royal Northern College of Music.
+Sale Choral Society and joined us in March of that year to sing Haydn’s Creation.
+The choirs were conducted by Russell Medley and were accompanied by orchestra with Richard Brocklehurst as continuo.
+The concert featured soloists from the Royal Northern College of Music.